dotnet/upgrade-assistant/docs/design/Pre-UpgradeAnalysis.md

 ![Control Flow Diagram](../images/design/Pre-UpgradeAnalysis.png)

 # Data Visualization and Data Storage:
-For customers needing to store analysis results, scan over scan, across services an option for a separate decentralized solution (possibly a docker windows) that contains data storage option, a local-hosted webservice and data visualization component.
-Executing the upgrade-assistant analyze command on the host machine would produce the analysis information mentioned in the above sections a format that then the user can ingest into the data storage.
+In order to provide a solution for customers wishing to persist analysis results and be able to visualize patterns/history/status of upgrade process, an option for a separate decentralized solution (possibly a docker windows) that contains data storage option, a local-hosted webservice and data visualization component will be provided.

+The typical flow here would look involve executing the upgrade-assistant analyze command on the host machine which then would produce the analysis information mentioned in the above sections in a format that then the user can ingest into the data storage option provide in the decentralized solution.

 Alternately customers can also use their own storage solution and ingest analysis data from Upgrade-Assistant into their data storage.

+**Things to keep in mind** :
+- Ensure that the output format from Upgrade-Assistant not brick the existing DB schema of customers.
+- Backward compatibility especially around breaking changes like introducing new columns, removing existing columns.

 Customers can choose to integrate upgrade-assistant analysis to their CI/CD system (AzDO/GH Actions) that then can do the analysis for a solution/service on a specified cadence.